The Cheapest 2021 Cars With Low Cost of Ownership

 Fuel Economy: 27 mpg city / 33 mpg highway

 The Hyundai Kona is a subcompact SUV/crossover with a lot to offer, at a low price point.
-You'll get room for 5, good gas mileage, and average maintenance and repair costs if you don't mind a slightly smaller footprint.
+You'll get room for five, good gas mileage, and average maintenance and repair costs if you don't mind a slightly smaller footprint.
 Plus, Kelley Blue Book rated it among the best in its class for cost of ownership: just 40 cents per mile, for an average cost of $30,242 over five years.

-With high consumer ratings and a 5-star crash test rating from the National Highway Traffic Safety Administration, the Kona is a popular choice for safety-minded consumers.
+With high consumer ratings and a five-star crash test rating from the National Highway Traffic Safety Administration, the Kona is a popular choice for safety-minded consumers.
 Hyundai includes lane-assist and blind spot monitoring standard, and the five-year warranty is an extra boost of confidence.